coleifer/peewee/docs/peewee/sqlite.rst

    :param JSONField field: the field object we intend to access.
    :param tuple path: Components comprising the JSON path.

-   A convenient, Pythonic way of representing JSON paths for use with :class:`JSONField`.
+   A Pythonic way of representing JSON paths for use with :class:`JSONField`.
 Implements the same methods as :class:`JSONField` but designed for operating on nested items, e.g.: